 * * *

 We would have run, too.
 We would have betrayed, too.
 Yet, still, the King of the universe kneels to wash our feel, too.
 Lord, thank You for offering mercy before our hearts had even begun to soften and think to ask.
-Come share your thoughts with us on the blog.
+Come share your thoughts with us.
 We would love to hear from you! ~ Devotionals Daily